 Configuration setting Description krbAdminUsername An administrative Kerberos account with permissions that allow the creation of principals on the KDC that Cloudera Manager will be using.
 This is typically in the format principal@your.KDC.realm krbAdminPassword The password for the administrative Kerberos account.
 KDC_TYPE The type of KDC Cloudera Manager will use.
 Valid values are "MIT KDC" and "Active Directory".
 KDC_HOST The hostname or IP address of the KDC.
 SECURITY_REALM The security realm that the KDC uses.
-AD_KDC_DOMAIN Active Directory suffix where all the accounts used by CDH daemons will be created.
+AD_KDC_DOMAIN Active Directory suffix where all the accounts used by CDF daemons will be created.
 Used only if Active Directory KDC is being used for authentication.
 This configuration should be in the format of an X.500 Directory Specification (DC=domain,DC=example,DC=com).
-KRB_MANAGE_KRB5_CONF Set this to true.
-This allows Cloudera Manager to deploy Kerberos configurations to cluster instances.
-The value false is not supported for this configuration setting.
+KRB_MANAGE_KRB5_CONF If set to true, allows Cloudera Manager to deploy Kerberos configurations to cluster instances.
+If false, Cloudera Manager does not deploy Kerberos configurations to cluster instances.
+You must set up you own method to deploy Kerberos configuration to the cluster instances.
 KRB_ENC_TYPES The encryption types your KDC supports.
 Some of encryption types listed in the sample configuration file require the unlimited strength JCE policy files.